 Who would have ever thunk it that Ford and GM are going to manufacture ventilators?

-Um it is, by the way, this started in 2002.
+It is, by the way, this started in 2002.

 This has now been a goal 18 years in the making.

-He said he started this company, set his sights on human space flight, and demo two, this mission, we'll see the company's crew dragon spacecraft launched from Cape Canaveral.
+He started this company, set his sights on human spaceflight, and demo to this mission.

 The governor will be there.

-I understand the president's gonna be there.
+I understand the president's going to be there.

-And this is now a new exciting era of human spaceflight.
+And this is now a new, exciting era of human spaceflight.

 It's called Crew Dragon.